lbarry9/42/README.md

 **Side Projects:**
 - French literacy classes for Association Franco Africaine des Femmes Parisiennes- charity in Paris 13eme
-- periodic English tutoring classes with one of my old students
+- English tutoring classes with one of my old students
-- teaching coding (Scratch) workshops for kids with Magic Makers from 09/2023
+- teaching coding (Scratch) workshops for kids with Magic Makers from 09/2023 - 06/2024
-- taking Arabic classes (cours d'adultes, Mairie de Paris) from 09/2023
+- taking Arabic classes (cours d'adultes, Mairie de Paris) from 09/2023 - 06/2024
-- helping subtitle my friend's adventure documentary (FR -> EN) in autumn 2023
+- helping subtitle (FR -> EN) a friend's adventure documentary in autumn 2023

 **Book Club:**
 - (forever dipping in and out of) _Invisible Women_ by Caroline Criado-Perez